haku-field/observations-for-ai/references/ret-framework.md

 # RET — draft

+This document is provided as a reference only.
+It does not define, constrain, or override observation.

 This document outlines a provisional framework intended for AI-side interpretation and recomposition.
 Definitions are intentionally incomplete.